Espresso

 **A stablecoin that behaves like a traditional fintech payment platform, with blockchain settlement underneath.**

-Modern stablecoins are more than IOUs, they operate as full applications, similar to fintech platforms like PayPal.
-USDC, for example, combines fast cross-chain movement, unified balance views (USDC Gateway), and seamless DeFi interaction.
-Espresso provides the full infrastructure stack to deliver this experience as a dedicated product.
+Modern stablecoins operate as full applications, combining fast crosschain movement, compliance controls, and DeFi interaction.
+Espresso provides the infrastructure to deliver this as a dedicated, institution-controlled product.

-**Tokenized assets on a high-performance, customizable chain with full compliance controls, interoperable with the broader blockchain ecosystem.**
+**Tokenized assets on a high-performance, customizable environment with full compliance controls, interoperable with the broader blockchain ecosystem.**

-* **Dedicated infrastructure**: institutions retain control over issuance rules and compliance requirements
+* **Dedicated infrastructure**: institutions retain control over issuance rules, compliance requirements, and access permissions

 * **DeFi-compatible**: tokenized assets can be listed, traded, and used as collateral across DeFi

-**A turnkey chain for enterprises building onchain payment networks: neobanks, payment processors, and fintech platforms.**
+**A dedicated application environment for enterprises building onchain payment networks: neobanks, payment processors, and fintech platforms.**

 * **Custom fee models**: flat, percentage-based, or zero, aligned with existing pricing structures